 Interestingly, anxiety can cause similar symptoms.
-But with anxiety, the symptoms are generally fairly temporary, and they come and go as the anxiety comes and goes.
+But with anxiety, the symptoms are fairly temporary, and they come and go as the anxiety comes and goes.

 What is the Difference Between Psychosis and Anxiety

-Psychosis tends to be longer lasting, and in many cases the person isn't even aware of the loss of reality except for rare moments of lucidity.
+Psychosis tends to be longer lasting, and in many cases, the person isn't even aware of the loss of reality except for rare moments of lucidity.
 While the person starts to lose touch with reality, their mind is still treating them like they're fine.
-They may have anxiety also, because the voices, hallucinations, and loss of social functioning can make it hard to control nervousness, but the psychosis itself isn't always something that the person is aware of.
+They may have anxiety also because the voices, hallucinations, and loss of social functioning can make it hard to control nervousness, but the psychosis itself isn't always something that the person is aware of.

 Psychosis also occurs very gradually, which is one of the reasons that loss of reality is not well known.
 Rarely does someone simply "snap."
-There are such things as psychotic breaks, where a person has immediate acute psychosis, but during the break the person isn't aware of it and they tend to last a considerable amount of time.
+There are such things as psychotic breaks, where a person has immediate acute psychosis, but during the break, the person isn't aware of it, and they tend to last a considerable amount of time.
 With anxiety, feeling as though you're going crazy comes on rapidly, but then tends to fade just as rapidly, and doesn't come with the associated severe psychosocial symptoms and behaviors that resemble a true episode of psychosis.

 Similarities Between Anxiety and Psychosis

 There are many similarities between anxiety and psychosis.
 One common similarity is the feeling of losing control.
 This is very common for those with anxiety attacks.
-During an anxiety attack, a person may feel completely emotionless or have trouble concentrating on the world around them.
+During an anxiety attack, a person may feel wholly emotionless or have trouble concentrating on the world around them.
 They may even have what's known as depersonalization - the feeling of watching yourself from afar, as though you're not in your own body.

 But again, these feelings tend to go away when the anxiety attack is over.
 It's not common to continue to feel as though you're floating outside yourself for hours upon hours on end, and if that did occur, you would likely not be aware of it in a way that would allow you to think to yourself "I feel like I'm going crazy."

 It's also possible to experience auditory hallucinations with anxiety, but these are usually very mild.
-It can also be extremely hard to focus or hold on to a thought (this is one of the reasons many feel as though they're losing control) because anxiety and anxiety attacks can make the brain fire thoughts extremely rapidly.
+It can also be tough to focus or hold on to a thought (this is one of the reasons many feel as though they're losing control) because anxiety and anxiety attacks can make the brain fire thoughts extremely rapidly.

 Anxiety Psychosis Treatment

-Experts theorize that the reason the brain tends to have psychosis-like symptoms during extreme anxiety is because the brain doesn't know how to cope with extreme stress, and uses some of the symptoms of psychosis as coping mechanisms.
+Experts theorize that the reason the brain tends to have psychosis-like symptoms during extreme anxiety is that the brain doesn't know how to cope with extreme stress, and uses some of the symptoms of psychosis as coping mechanisms.